alorum/seoslides/readme.txt

 = 1.2.2 =

 * Remove the CSS Customizer since it's not necessary and causing a few problems.
+* Fix a minor PHP notice that was interfering with Jetpack-delivered images.

 = 1.2.1 =